GenomeUS/imgly-sdk-html5/README.md

 ### Examples
 See the examples folder for implementation examples or play with the [demo on our website](http://sdk.img.ly/).

+### Fork Modifications

+* Custom icons
+* Start editor on the crop tool by default
+* Touch events for cropping controls knobs

 ### License
 Please see [LICENSE](https://github.com/imgly/imgly-sdk-html5/blob/master/LICENSE.md) for licensing details.